yffenim/effy/index.md

 # `ls`

-Currently, I create **fast, full-stack prototypes for new start-ups**, including backend development, web apps, mobile (Android and IOS), and secure deployment.
+Currently, I create **fast, full-stack prototypes for new start-ups**, including backend, web, and mobile (Android and IOS).
 My stack is React, React-Native, Ruby on Rails, SQL or noSQL (specifically: PostGres, MongoDB, SQLite).

 **Previously, I co-founded a nonprofit** that addresses the lack of Consent education.
-I have **produced and launched multiple artists and grassroots groups**, including the Canadian Polaris Prize winner singer Lido Pimienta and the Where Are You From Collective who run Toronto's Asian Zine Fair and Chinatown History walk.
+I have **produced and launched multiple artists and grassroots groups**, including the Canadian Polaris Prize winner singer **Lido Pimienta** and the **Where Are You From Collective** who run Toronto's **Asian Zine Fair** and **Chinatown History walk**.
 I have also climbed 5.12s on lead on slimestone and published prose and poetry in Canadian anthologies and magazines.

 Now I am doing my best to shift that thirst for hedonism into a drive for **effective altriusm-based entrepreneurship**.
 No, this is not techno-utopianism garbage talk but you are right to be skeptical.